 People who intentionally wish to expose their email addresses in their comments will need to revert their Blogger accounts to the Blogger profile.
 If this is a concern for you, go to your dashboard.
 From the menu attached to the gear icon at the top right, select "Revert to Blogger profile", and you'll have your Blogger profile back.
 Then edit your profile, select "Show my email address" under Privacy, and you'll be back to sharing your email addresses in your comments.

 It's likely that the noreply email addresses are being offered to keep many bloggers from, inadvertently, exposing their email addresses to email mining techniques.
-In remembering the long ago discovered "nice blog" spam, it's possible that "nice blog" spam was originally developed to help the spammers gather email addresses.
+In remembering the long ago discovered "nice blog" spam, it's possible that "nice blog" spam was originally developed to help the spammers gather email addresses, using very innovative technique.

 All that an imaginative spammer has to do is to post a "nice blog" comment, select "Email follow-up comments to me" - then watch as the Inbox fills up with follow up comments from bloggers, willingly giving up their email addresses to every stranger also selecting "Email follow-up comments to me", in that comment thread.